dojo/docs/dojo/store.rst

                                              Note that a store user might not call transaction() prior to using put, delete, etc. in which case these operations effectively could be thought of as  "auto-commit" style actions.
 ===========================================  ======================================================================

+* How is about a dojo.store.clear() method?

+  Will clear all the (cached) data array of the store.

 ===========
 Result Sets